XCredits/sendzero/README.md

 ## Add the server.js file

 ## Setting up the progressive elements of the app
 These instructions are put together using [this article](https://moduscreate.com/blog/creating-progressive-web-apps-using-angular/), [this video from I/o '17](https://www.youtube.com/watch?v=C8KcW1Nj3Mw) and [this repo](https://github.com/alxhub/io17).
+We also used the [service worker documentation](https://angular.io/guide/service-worker-getting-started).

+An alternative method for getting going with Angular Progressive Web Apps can be found in [this article](https://medium.com/@nsmirnova/creating-pwa-with-angular-5-e36ea2378b5d) and [the follow up](https://medium.com/@nsmirnova/creating-pwa-with-angular-5-part-2-progressifying-the-application-449e3a706129).
 Install required libraries for the service worker, and for the PWA tools that help us build the manifest files for the app.
 ~~~
 npm install --save @angular/service-worker